Dev81101/ConsultingWebSite/README.md

 **Permission errors on Windows:**
 - Run your terminal as Administrator if you encounter permission issues
 - Make sure your antivirus isn't blocking the development server

+**Environment variable issues on Windows:**
+- If you see errors like `'NODE_ENV' is not recognized as an internal or external command`, the scripts have been updated to use cross-env to fix this issue
+- Make sure to run `npm install` to get the latest dependencies including cross-env

 ## Support